 What to Expect from Therapy for Military Individuals and Couples

 - You will discuss the good and the bad aspects of your relationship to delve deep into the roots of your conflict.
 It’s worth mentioning that you might find it hard to talk through your problems at first and the first couple of sessions could involve several arguments with your partner, but uncovering the source of your sadness or anger is a fundamental part of the process.
 Realize that there is no “right” or “wrong” way to use counseling, your intentions and what you hope to achieve are what matter the most.

 - You might get some homework.
 Developing effective communication skills requires some practice.
 So your therapist might suggest a few exercises to help you apply what you learned during your sessions.
 For instance, you might be prompted to center your relationship by letting your partner know how much you appreciate them.
 This could mean a simple “thank you” when your partner covers a chore or task.

 - Your counselor is there to assist you and your partner in working through your as rationally as possible.
 While some forms of therapy are more short-term than others, there is nothing wrong with or shameful about pursuing counseling for several months.
-If you or your partner, for example, are dealing with substance abuse, mental illness, or other issues, getting additional support can help you identify and remedy the root problem much more efficiently.
+If you or your partner, for example, are dealing with mental illness or other issues, getting additional support can help you identify and remedy the root problem much more efficiently.

 At Deep Connections Counseling, we aim to provide military couples and individuals experiencing difficulties the help and support they need.
 From conflict and bad communication to withdrawal and disconnection, our counseling services will alleviate the tension and pressure that has put a strain on your relationship with your partner.
 The stressful nature of military service can negatively impact intimate relationships, at times resulting in serious issues like domestic violence and divorce.
 Therapy sessions with our counselors can help you restore a sense of safety, intimacy, and friendship between partners.